puppetlabs/cs-summit-hands-on/10_add_a_module.md

 1. Switch over to the CD4PE GUI
 1. In the left-hand navigation, select "Modules"
 1. Over on the right, click "Add Module"
-1. Choose GitLab as he source
+1. Choose GitLab as the source
 1. Choose the "Continuous Delivery" organization
 1. Select your numbered "puppet-mymodule-Y" repository
 1. Click "Add"